-The DOE/OBER Low Dose Radiation Research Program has the challenge of conducting research that can be used to inform the development of future national radiation risk policy for the public and the workplace.
-For the present solicitation, DOE/OBER is chiefly concerned with very low doses of low Linear Energy Transfer (LET) radiation (electrons, x- and gamma-rays).
+Doses and dose rates.
+DOE/OBER is chiefly concerned with very low doses of low Linear Energy Transfer (LET) radiation (high energy electrons and protons, x- and gamma-rays).
 The focus of research should be on doses of low LET radiation that are at or near current workplace exposure limits.
-In general, research in this program should focus on total radiation doses that are less than or equal to 10 rads.
+In general, research in this program should focus on total radiation doses that are less than or equal to 10 rads (0.1 Gray).
 Some experiments will likely involve selected exposures to higher doses of radiation for comparisons with previous experiments or for determining the validity of extrapolation methods previously used to estimate the effects of low doses of radiation from observations made at high doses.
-This research program will be a success if the science it generates is useful to policy makers, standard setters, and the public.
-Successful applicants will be expected to effectively communicate research results through publication in peer-reviewed journals.
-They will also be encouraged to communicate with the wider community of concerned persons, so that current thinking and the public debate is better able to reflect sound science.
+Low dose rate studies are also desirable, but the total dose delivered must be low.